-In 2019, sablefish longline surveys were conducted for both the NSEI and SSEI areas in the Southeast Region.
+In 2020, sablefish longline surveys were conducted for both the NSEI and SSEI areas in the Southeast Region.
 These surveys are designed to measure trends in relative abundance and biological characteristics of the sablefish population.
-Biological data collected in these surveys include length, weight, sex and maturity stage.
+Biological data collected in these surveys include length, weight, sex, and maturity stage.
 Otoliths are collected and sent to the ADF&G age determination unit in Juneau for age reading.
-The cost of these surveys is offset by the sale of the fish landed; however, in 2019 six commercial fishermen participated in the surveys and were allowed to sell their Personal Quota Share (PQS); thus, reducing the impact on the quota by for fish harvested and sold by the state.
-The department plans to allow permit holders to harvest their POS aboard future NSEI longline surveys.
-A mark-recapture survey has been conducted using longlined pots since 2000 with this survey performed using the state vessel the R/V Medeia since 2012.
-In May and June 2019, 10,790 sablefish were marked and released in NSEI over the course of the tagging survey.
-In addition to marking, 574 length-weight-girth samples were collected throughout the survey as part of an escape ring study.
-Over the 21-day survey, 17 longlined pot sets were made.
+The cost of these surveys is offset by the sale of the fish landed; however, in 2020 three permit holders participated in the surveys and could sell their Personal Quota Share (PQS), thus, reducing the impact on the quota for fish harvested and sold by the state.
+The department plans to allow permit holders to harvest their PQS aboard future NSEI longline surveys.

+In addition to longline surveys, an annual mark-recapture survey has been conducted using longlined pots since 2000.
+This survey has used the state research vessel Medeia since 2012.
+During the 21-day NSEI survey that took place in May 2020, 29 longlined pot sets were made, and 7,916 sablefish were marked and released.
 Sablefish were targeted by statistical area in proportion to the commercial catch using logbook data from the three previous years.
-The mark-recapture results serve as the basis of our NSEI stock assessment.
-A tagging survey is scheduled for 2020 and will include a continuation of the escape ring study conducted in 2019 (Contact Rhea Ehresmann).
+The mark-recapture results serve as a component of the NSEI stock assessment.
+The tagging survey is not scheduled for 2021 due to budgetary constraints (Contact Rhea Ehresmann).

 In Central Region, ADF&G conducted longline surveys for sablefish from 1996 through 2006 in PWS.
 Longline survey effort was extended into the North Gulf District in 1999, 2000 and 2002.
 All longline surveys were discontinued due to lack of funding, and with the goal of transitioning to a pot longline survey, particularly in PWS.
 Between 1999 and 2005, sablefish were opportunistically tagged in PWS on ADF&G trawl surveys.
 Sablefish tagging surveys were conducted in PWS in 2011, 2013, and 2015 using pot longline gear.
-There were 1,203, 318, and 26 fish tagged in 2011, 2013, and 2015, respectively.
+There were 1,203 fish, 318 fish, and 26 fish tagged in 2011, 2013, and 2015, respectively.
 CPUE was very low in 2013 with an average of 0.11 fish per pot.
 To date, 329 fish have been recaptured from the 2011 survey and 56 were captured from the 2013 survey and 5 from the 2015 survey.
 Of all tagged releases, 57% have been recaptured within PWS and 29% outside in the GOA with the remainder of unknown location.
 There have been no PWS sablefish tagging surveys since 2015.

 Sablefish are captured in Central Region Tanner crab bottom trawl surveys.
-A population abundance index from the PWS bottom trawl survey is generated each year of that survey with the catch composed of predominantly 1 and 2-yr old fish.
+A population abundance index from the PWS bottom trawl survey is generated each year of that survey with the catch composed of predominantly 1 and 4-yr old fish.
 Precision in the estimates is generally poor with CV values ranging from 0.17 to 0.86 and averaging 0.42.
 The survey occurs in Eastern PWS and the sablefish series begins in 1994.
-Estimated CPUE declined sharply in 2007 and has remained very low though results from the 2018 survey showed a slight increase (Contact Wyatt Rhea-Fournier).
+Estimated CPUE declined sharply in 2007 and has remained very low though has been increasing in the last two surveys as a larger cohort moves through the population (Figure 11; Contact Wyatt Rhea-Fournier).

-Skipper interviews and biological sampling occurred in Cordova, Whittier, and Seward for the PWS commercial fishery and in Seward and Homer for the Cook Inlet Area fishery.
+In Central Region, skipper interviews and biological sampling in 2020 occurred in Whittier and Seward.
 Data collected included date and location of harvest, length, weight, sex, gonad condition, and otoliths.
 Otoliths were sent to the Age Determination Unit.
 Logbooks are required for both fisheries and provide catch and effort data by date and location (Contact Elisa Russ).